-For residents, Richmond, Virginia’s mild weather can make every season pleasant – but it can also bring a wide variety of spider species, including:
+For residents living in Richmond, VA, the mild weather can make every season pleasant – but it can also bring a wide variety of spider species, including:

 House spiders: With coloring that can vary from gray-brown to dark brown, house spiders prefer to hang out in man-made structures, but they’re harmless to humans.

 Orb-weaver spiders: Known for the large, circular webs they weave, orb-weavers have long legs and coloring ranging from orange to brown and black.

 Wolf spiders: While their size and hairy legs may be intimidating, a wolf spider bite is harmless to people.

 Sac spiders: With tan legs and yellow abdomen, sac spiders may wander in your home during autumn to seek warmth.

 Black widow spiders: With a red hourglass marking and black bodies, black widow spiders are considered the most venomous spider in the country.

 Brown widow spiders: Their bite may not be as dangerous as the black widow, but with brown bodies and that same hourglass marking, brown widow spiders can still be intimidating.